camunda/camunda-docs-manual/content/user-guide/cockpit/configuration.md

 ---

-title: 'Customizing'
+title: 'Configuration'
 weight: 100

 menu:
   main:
-    identifier: "user-guide-cockpit-customizing"
+    identifier: "user-guide-cockpit-configuration"
     parent: "user-guide-cockpit"

 ---

+# Customizing

 Some visual aspects of the web interface can be configured in the `_vars.less` file (located in `webapps/camunda-webapp/webapp/src/main/webapp/assets/styles/`) as follows: